cncf/k8s-conformance/v1.20/vke/README.md

 ## Create a cluster

-ou can deploy a new VKE cluster in a few clicks.
+You can deploy a new VKE cluster in a few clicks.
 Here's how to get started.

 1. Navigate to [the Kubernetes page in the Customer Portal](https://my.vultr.com/kubernetes/).
 1. Click **Add Cluster**.
 1. Enter a descriptive label for the **Cluster Name**.
 1. Select the Kubernetes version.
 1. Choose a deployment location.
-1. Create a Node Pool.
+1. Create a Node Pool .

     **About Node Pools**